RolandWarburton/camScripts/README.md

 Record only when motion is detected in full quality.

-[https://github.com/Motion-Project/motion](Motion Project) is a program that monitors the video signal from one or more cameras and is able to detect if a significant part of the picture has changed.
+[Motion Project](https://github.com/Motion-Project/motion) is a program that monitors the video signal from one or more cameras and is able to detect if a significant part of the picture has changed.
 Or in other words, it can detect motion.

 To start motion...